 Further, HSPs feel positive things and negative things more intensely.
 Highs can be joyous, and lows can be horrible.
 For the survival of our species, only a subset with those features could exist.

 The world needs diversity of all kinds, including people who are Highly Sensitive.
 And people who are not.

 Ever wonder what steps to take to heal anxiety and depression?

-The kind of anxiety and depression I’m focusing on here is the everyday type.
-Not necessarily the more intense kind that is diagnosable.
+The kind of anxiety and depression I’m focusing on here is not the everyday type, but the kind that is diagnosable.